 Most of us already have one of the easiest and most effective dandelion killers sitting in our garages.

-I'm talking about your lawnmower.
+I'm talking about your lawnmower or a good cordless string trimmer.
 Cutting your lawn on a regular basis is a very easy way to eliminate the dandelion problem without any extra work or tools.

 Be sure to mow the grass while the dandelions are still in their yellow flowering stage, though.